jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=15

-Note, it's the extras of the Industrial Age who complain about everything because they're forgotten they can have fun playing the game of civilization.
+Note, it's the extras of the Industrial Age who complain about everything because they've forgotten how fun it is to play the game of civilization.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to driving to Blockbuster and back (twice) to watch one movie?
 What about flipping through encyclopedia books, or calling a taxi-cab and wondering when it'll arrive?

 Of course not, and that's a good sign you're already a believer in the Internet Age.

 So, let's return to the book and our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
 A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.

 I want Main Street to spread their power with #debtfreeliving, #byebyedarthblockbuster, #ilovecollaboration because that's what happy player gods do when we control the levers of power.

 # Mid Point

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Internet Age vs. Industrial Age

 Before we return to the battle with Darth Blockbuster Stargazer, let's get more backstory on the war to upgrade our civlization to the Internet Age.
-There's lots more stuff to improve then just storytelling technology; like our general knowledge.
+There's lots more stuff to improve then just storytelling technology; like the tools we use to record and access our general knowledge.

 Humanity is always asking questions.
-Some of those today might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop malaria infections.
+Some of those today might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop the coronavirus.
 Humanity deal with all these questions by creating a reference tool.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (around 2300 BC) and books (about 300 BC), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.
 And as Douglass already showed us, knowledge is the greatest lever of power.